-119 Transcript 21 May 2021, p 118-119; and Transcript 21 June 2021, p 61 skills and experience.
+&lt;sup>119 Transcript 21 May 2021, p 118-119; and Transcript 21 June 2021, p 61 questionable in the light of the Minister's responsibility to ensure that the board had an appropriate mix of skills and experience.
 The change replaced the only railway specialist (Mr Raman) with another business and strategy specialist (Mr Sharma).

-120 Transcript 18 June 2021, p 43; and Transcript 21 June 2021, p 59
+Transcript 18 June 2021, p 43; and Transcript 21 June 2021, p 59

-121 Transcript 21 June 2021, p 114-129; Transcript 27 May 2021, p 207-215; and Transcript 18 June 2021, p 137-153
+&lt;sup>121 Transcript 21 June 2021, p 114-129; Transcript 27 May 2021, p 207-215; and Transcript 18 June 2021, p 137-153

-- 109. On 8 December 2010, Cabinet approved Mr Gigaba's recommendations for the board at Transnet (including the appointment of a new chairperson Mr Mafika Mkwanazi).
+- 108. On 8 December 2010, Cabinet approved Mr Gigaba's recommendations for the board at Transnet (including the appointment of a new chairperson - Mr Mafika Mkwanazi).
 The new board included Mr Sharma.
-A few days after his appointment as chairperson of the board, Mr Mkwanazi was appointed as acting GCEO by Mr Gigaba to replace Mr Wells who resigned on the same day as President Zuma appointed Mr Gigaba as Minister. - 110.
+A few days after his appointment as chairperson of the board, Mr Mkwanazi was appointed as acting GCEO by Mr Gigaba to replace Mr Wells who resigned on the same day as President Zuma appointed Mr Gigaba as Minister. - 109.
 Mr Gigaba was later party to an attempt to appoint Mr Sharma as chairperson of the board.
 Cabinet rejected that recommendation.
 A newspaper article of 9 June 2011 stated that the reason Cabinet "shot down" Mr Gigaba's recommendation for Mr Sharma's appointment was because he was inexperienced and therefore risked a negative reaction from the capital markets, and that there were "fears that he may be closely identified with the wealthy Gupta family".
 Mr Sharma, as mentioned, went on to be appointed as the Chair of the BADC, which played a central role in key procurement decisions that advanced the interests of the Gupta enterprise.